thrawn01/quartz-garden/content/posts/Exercising the Drill.md

 The firm may then be left with just a few who have the fortitude and drive willing to take the belligerence, can think on their feet, are willing to be wrong publicly, and can bear the scars of public abuse at the hands of senior management.
 These individuals are quite often, NOT the people who you want in these positions, who themselves may be supported by individuals who may wish to see them fail, if only out of spite.

 If individual contributors actually DO participate in the drill, it's unlikely to be something that they will enjoy.
 Participants, knowing that such an unenjoyable drill is required or expected will avoid it, possibly leading to the detriment of the team, initiative or product.
-It's hard enough to get contributors to participate in "mandatory fun", how much more so will it be to get them to participate in an exercise that is even more painful that a company offsite where making eye contact and conversing via primitive analog voice comms is likely to occur.
+It's hard enough to get contributors to participate in "mandatory fun", how much more so will it be to get them to participate in an exercise that is even more painful than a company offsite where making eye contact and conversing via primitive analog voice comms is likely to occur.

 These are the unintended side effect of a hostile environment.
 A hostile environment the senior management has created, in an industry that requires innovation and evolution in order to not only survive, but to thrive.
 ## This hurts